Do you know what this is?

 I clicked on that result and glanced through their blog post.

-Would that CTA work for all types of content?
+Would these CTA’s work for all types of content?
+Probably not.

 In content that caters to people who are simply in the awareness or consideration stages of the buying journey, for instance, those CTAs would probably come off as too pushy.